 - tools: Various tools related to cassettes and cassette drives

 Randomly answered questions (RAQ)

-Why build new hardware for compact cassettes?
+Why build new hardware and software for compact cassettes?

 - To be able to replace parts from old cassette hardware when they cannot play cassettes (accurately) anymore.